syncfusion-content/wpf-docs/wpf/DatePicker/Setting-Value.md

 ## Setting Date using property

-We can set or change the selected date by using [DateTime](https://help.syncfusion.com/cr/wpf/Syncfusion.SfInput.Wpf~Syncfusion.Windows.Controls.Input.SfDatePicker~DateTime.html) property.
-If we not assign any value for the `DateTime` property, it will automatically assign the current system date as `DateTime` property value.
+We can set or change the selected date by using [Value](https://help.syncfusion.com/cr/wpf/Syncfusion.SfInput.Wpf~Syncfusion.Windows.Controls.Input.SfDatePicker~Value.html) property.
+If we not assign any value for the `Value` property, it will automatically assign the current system date as `Value` property value.

 {% tabs %}
 {% highlight xaml %}